1) What is the purchase procedure?

 Inside your suite you may perform superficial cosmetic decorating.
 You may not

-alter the structural integrity of the room and all changes or additions must be approved in writing by the LLC and ship management.
+alter the structural integrity of the room and all changes or modifications must be approved in writing by the LLC and ship management.

 28) What is the butler service?
 Is there tipping?